-Of all the islands in Mauritius, this is the poster boy of The Republic of Mauritius, the manifestation of Mauritius' Wealth and fame acquired over the years.
 Home to the nation's capital - Port Louis and the Sir Seewoosagur Ramgoolam International Airport, the Mauritius Island is where you'll put your first step on Mauritian soil.
 In the South-Eastern part of the Island, you can witness colourful canoes called pirogues being raced and manoeuvred skillfully in Pointe Canon by competitors assembling from across the island.

 Compare quotes from upto 3 travel agents for free

-If you are planning on dedicating a day to some secluded relaxation without compromising with the comfort and luxurious dimensions of your vacation, Ile Des Deux Cocos, or as it means the 'Island of Coconuts', couldn't fit your description more aptly.
-This haven of tranquillity lies amidst the Blue Bay Marine Park located on the South-East coast of Mauritius.
+Ile Des Deux Cocos, or as it means the 'Island of Coconuts', is a haven of tranquillity lies amidst the Blue Bay Marine Park located on the South-East coast of Mauritius.
 With dramatic views of the ocean, to de-stressing under the shade of the palm trees while enjoying the calm breeze, Ile Des Deux Cocos has everything one could desire for in a deserted private island.

 Le Plate is not only a favourite getaway for nature lovers but also a haven for adventure enthusiasts.
 Water activities like diving and snorkelling are immensely popular among tourists and locals.
 The diving site situated at the Pigeon Rock is known as the “Shark Pit” where you can swim around with the sharks.
-The reason behind the sharks being accumulated at this point is the high current waves crashing up against the cliffs of Pigeon Rock.
 Keep in mind that the sea is rough and you can access the diving site after 20 to 45 minutes of a boat ride.
 You have to arrange all the diving needs in advance, and it is recommended that only experienced divers should undertake this activity.

-If you've ever wondered what it would be like to be on an island devoid of food water and much to do then Ilot Sancho is your go to.
-It is a perfect fit for people wanting to explore living off the grid and testing their own capacities.
+Ilot Sancho is a perfect fit for people wanting to explore living off the grid and testing their own capacities.
 This is what makes it so special.
 It is also an incredible spot for a no-nonsense picnic or a romantic date with your special one.
 Ilot Sancho, just like the other islands, is filled with greenery and is traversable by foot.
 It's connectivity to the mainland depends on the time of the day.
 During low tides, one can walk from the mainland to Ilot Sancho quite comfortably.

 Apart from being another beautiful islet, Ile de la passe is filled to the brim with history.
 The islet was discovered and owned by the French until the British tried to invade it.
 The island has played a very central role in the battle between the two roughly equal forces.
 Other than the usual spots found on an islet, Ile de passe hosts a wide range of activities and things to see for a history fanatics.
 The graffiti wall with the names of the soldiers engraved on it is a must go to.